Renewing your vehicle tax

-Your vehicle tax will renew automatically when it’s due to run out.
+Your Direct Debit for vehicle tax will renew automatically when it’s due to run out.

-You’ll get an email or letter telling you when your Direct Debit payments will be taken.
+You’ll get an email or letter telling you when your payments will be taken.

-You won’t be sent a vehicle tax reminder letter (V11).
+You will not be sent a vehicle tax reminder letter (V11).

-If you don’t have an MOT or insurance in place
+If you do not have an MOT or insurance in place

 DVLA will write to you if your vehicle’s MOT certificate will have run out when your vehicle tax is due to renew.